selenith/plugin-client-certificate/README.md

 This Plug-in is originally created by [Frédéric Guillot](https://github.com/fguillot) for [Kanboard](https://github.com/kanboard).

+This fork adds :
+- Nginx compatibility
-This fork adds the ability to authenticate a user with a certificate and with the corresponding role.
+- The ability to authenticate a user with the corresponding role declared in the certificate.

 Author
 ------